What is Petroleum?

 Petroleum is a liquid which occurs naturally in rock formations.
 This consists of a complex mixture of different molecular weights of hydrocarbons, plus other organic compounds.
 Some petroleum-produced chemical compounds are also obtained from other fossil fuels.

 Petrochemicals are produced mainly at a few manufacturing sites around the world.
-Petroleum is also the raw material for many industrial products, including pharmaceuticals, solvents, fertilisers , pesticides, synthetic fragrances, and plastics.
+Petroleum is also the raw material for many industrial products, including pharmaceuticals, solvents, fertilizers, pesticides, synthetic fragrances, and plastics.

 The word petroleum translates to “rock oil.”
 It is derived from the Greek word “petra” and the Latin word “oleum”.
 When it is drilled from the ground in the liquid form, it is called crude oil.
 Humans have known about its existence for 4000 years.
 However, the first time crude oil was pumped from the ground was 2500 years ago in China and the world’s first crude oil well was drilled in Pennsylvania, USA only in the year 1859.

 Petroleum or mineral oil is India’s next biggest source of energy after coal.
 It supplies heat and lighting power, machinery lubricants, and raw materials for a variety of manufacturing industries.
-Petroleum refineries for synthetic textiles, fertilizers and numerous chemical industries act as a “nodal industry.”
+Petroleum refineries for synthetic textiles, fertilisers and numerous chemical industries act as a “nodal industry.”
 Most of India ‘s petroleum occurrences are associated with anticlines and fault traps in tertiary-age rock formations.
 It occurs in folding regions, anticlines, or domes, where oil is trapped in the unfold crest.

 How is Petroleum Formed?

 - Petroleum is formed from the remains of dead plants and animals.